 CSWEP sponsors an array of programs and resources designed to promote the careers of female economists.

 CSWEP at the Annual AEA Meeting offers a wide range of opportunities for engagement.
 CSWEP’s seven competitive-entry Paper Sessions give female junior economists profession-wide exposure and account for a disproportionate share of women on the AEA Program.
 At the Mentoring Breakfasts for Junior Economists, both male and female junior economists who are within 6 years of their PhD and graduate students on the job market can meet with senior economist mentors for informal discussion on topics including research and publishing, tenure and promotion, teaching and work-life balance.
 The Peer Mentoring Breakfast for Mid-Career Economists brings together female economists at least 10 years from the PhD for networking and discussion of issues relevant in mid-career.
 The CSWEP Business Meeting and Award Ceremony brings the CSWEP Community together for a presentation of the Annual Report on the Status of Women in the Economics Profession and to celebrate the recipients of the Carolyn Shaw Bell Award and the Elaine Bennett Research Prize.
 CSWEP also hosts occasional Roundtables, an evening Reception, a Common Space and a Room for Nursing Mothers.

-All economists are encouraged to participate in sessions organized by CSWEP’s four regional representatives at the Annual Meetings of the Eastern, Mid-western, Southern, & Western Economic Associations.
+All economists are encouraged to participate in sessions organized by CSWEP’s five regional representatives at the Annual Meetings of the Eastern, Mid-western, Southern, Western Economic Associations, and the Association for Public Policy Analysis and Management Fall Research Meeting (APPAM).
 In recent years, CSWEP activities at the regionals have emphasized career development and networking.

 This fellowship program is available to senior graduate students and junior faculty, who spend a summer in residence at a sponsoring research institution.
 Sponsored by the American Economic Association and initiated by a National Science Foundation grant, the Summer Economics Fellows Program is designed to increase the participation and advancement of women and underrepresented minorities in economics.